artsy/README/playbooks/technology-choices.md

 a [technical plan document](https://github.com/artsy/README/issues/245) ([examples](https://www.notion.so/artsy/Technical-Plans-f94b206fcec54cee8b4d864e67d5b70f)🔒).
 This document is a good place to state the problem, surface questions, and list possible approaches.
-Feedback should be invited from relevant experts within the team and beyond.
+Feedback should be invited from relevant experts within the team _and beyond_, because these circumstances are rarely unique, and the choices tend to outlive specific engineers or even teams.

 Sometimes consensus can be achieved with the document alone, but often a [technology review]() discussion helps resolve open questions.
 Ultimately, a team's engineers should recommend a path forward.
 If there still isn't clear